carerix/Cx-WP-Plugin/README.md

 🔴 KLOPT DIT NOG?
-You need to have these email templates installed to make full use of the plugin: Email codes (System, CxWordPress)

-Make sure that this e-mail templates are installed in the library of the Carerix application:
+You need to have these email templates installed to make full use of the plugin: Email codes (System, CxWordPress) Make sure that these e-mail templates are installed in the library of the Carerix application:

-* CxpeForgotPwd - e-mail sent to the candidate to resend the login details
-* CxpResetPwd - email used to reset the password for a candidate That can no longer access the original email account
-* JobAlert - Mandatory for sending job alert subscription emails.

 | E-mail templates | Description  |
 | ---------- | ------- |